nedbat/byterun/README.rst

 You can run many of the tests that Python uses to test itself, (and I do!) and those work.
 Right now this program works best on Python up to 3.4 when life in Python was much simpler.
 It runs over 300 in Python's test suite for itself without problems.
+For Python 3.6 the number drops down to about 237; Python 3.7 is worse still.

 History